espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 ------------

 .. important::
   The default AT firmware supports all the AT commands mentioned on this page.
 If you need to modify the commands supported by {IDF_TARGET_NAME} by default, please compile the ESP-AT project by following the steps in :doc:`Compile ESP-AT Project Locally <../Compile_and_Develop/How_to_clone_project_and_compile_it>` documentation.
-In the project configuration during the fifth step, make the following selections:
+In the project configuration during the fifth step, make the following selections (Each item below is independent.
+Choose it according to your needs):

   - Disable OTA commands (:ref:`AT+CIUPDATE <cmd-UPDATE>` and :ref:`AT+CIPFWVER <cmd-FWVER>`): ``Component config`` -> ``AT`` -> ``AT OTA command support``
   - Disable PING commands (:ref:`AT+PING <cmd-CIPPING>`): ``Component config`` -> ``AT`` -> ``AT ping command support``